No. 25 Washington rebounds from 1st loss, tops Maine 72-53 - WHIZ News

+“It’s just coming out with energy.
+We have to stop the slow starts.
+We can’t continue to do that,” Stewart said.
+“We came out slow against Tennessee and we were playing down, playing behind the whole game.
+Basically bringing that energy from the beginning.
+We can’t come out like that.”

-The Huskies (3-1) were handed their first setback over the weekend in a 75-62 loss to No. 20 Tennessee on a neutral court in Toronto, but began a stretch of three games in six days with a convincing victory where Washington finally found a rhythm at the offensive end.
+The Huskies began a stretch of three games in six days with a convincing victory where Washington finally found a rhythm at the offensive end after a sluggish beginning.

 The Huskies shot a season-best 46% despite going just 3 of 15 on 3-point attempts.
 Stewart, the Huskies’ bruising 6-foot-9 freshman, overpowered the Bears in the paint.
 But getting Green going offensively was an important development as he is Washington’s most experienced guard.
 The Kentucky transfer was shooting just 30% from the field through the first three games.